-In order to safeguard the school community from the spread of certain communicable diseases Bellingham Public Schools will implement procedures assuring that all school buildings are in compliance with State Board of Health rules and regulations regarding the presence of persons who have or have been exposed to infectious diseases deemed dangerous to the public health.
+In order to safeguard the school community from the spread of certain communicable diseases, Bellingham Public Schools will implement procedures assuring that all school buildings are in compliance with State Board of Health rules and regulations regarding the presence of persons who have or have been exposed to infectious diseases deemed dangerous to the public health.
 Such procedures will also prescribe the steps to remove the danger to others.

 The fact that a student has been tested for a sexually transmitted disease, the test result, any information relating to the diagnosis or treatment of a sexually transmitted disease, and any information regarding drug or alcohol treatment for a student must be kept strictly confidential.
 If the district receives authorization to release information, the district may disclose information pursuant to the restrictions in the release.

-A school principal or designee has the authority to send an ill student home without the concurrence of the local health officer, but if the disease is reportable, the district must notify the local health officer.
+A school principal or designee has the authority to send an ill student home without the concurrence of the local health officer, but if the disease is notifiable, the district must notify the local health officer.
 The local health officer is the primary resource in the identification and control of infectious disease in the community and school.
 The local health officer, in consultation with the superintendent can take whatever action deemed necessary to control or eliminate the spread of disease, including closing a school.

 Chapter 70.02 RCW Medical records — health care information access and disclosure